swsnu/ReMon/README.md

 If you have another way to load your data into the HDFS, or if you're planning to run the code on local rutime, then this step can be skipped.

 #### How to run the code
-You can use either local runtime, or YARN runtime to run the code.
+Run the application either on local runtime, or YARN runtime, using the `run.sh` script provided in the `bin` folder.
-* Run the application in local runtime by adding the `-local true` option (for OSes other than Linux, use your own OS's syntax of executing `.sh`):
+* Run on local runtime by adding the `-local true` option, while giving your data that is in HDFS as input (for OSes other than Linux, use your own OS's syntax of executing `.sh`):
     ```
-    ./run.sh -local true -input sample
+    ./run.sh -input sample -local true
     ```

-* Run the application in YARN runtime by executing the `run.sh` script provided in the `bin` folder while giving your data that is in HDFS as input (give the absolute path to the file):
+* Run on YARN runtime by adding the `-local false`, or either entirely omitting it (give the absolute path to the file):
     ```
     ./run.sh -input /user/username/sample
     ```